autonomys/aes-benchmarks/readme.md

 * Compare Purism laptop (AES-NI) to Dell laptop (VAES-NI)
-* Iteratively progress through different variantes of AES
+* Iteratively progress through different variants of AES
 * For each mode compare both AES-128 and AES-256
 * Test both CTR and CBC mode to see how many registers are used
 * Add all results to google sheets tracker